greyblake/greyblake.github.com/source/_posts/2017-08-10-exposing-rust-library-to-c.markdown

 and this sounds really cool!

 Thanks for reading.
 Below you'll find some useful links that helped me during this investigation.

+UPDATE:

+People on Reddit gave me a very good constructive feedback.
+Some things I did wrong here and I highly recommend you to read this [comment](https://www.reddit.com/r/rust/comments/6sosp0/porting_a_rust_library_to_c/dleg19i/) in addition.

 ## <a name="links"></a> Links
 * [The Rust Book, Foreign Function Interface](https://doc.rust-lang.org/book/first-edition/ffi.html) - section in the first edition for The Rust book, about how to do FFI.